Köppen climate classification

-The Köppen climate classification divides climates into five main climate groups, with each group being divided based on seasonal precipitation and temperature patterns.
-The five main groups are A (tropical), B (arid), C (temperate), D (continental), and E (polar).
-Each group and subgroup is represented by a letter.
-All climates are assigned a main group (the first letter).
-All climates except for those in the E group are assigned a seasonal precipitation subgroup (the second letter).
-For example, Af indicates a tropical rainforest climate.
-The system assigns a temperature subgroup for all groups other than those in the A group, indicated by the third letter for climates in B, C, D, and the second letter for climates in E. For example, Cfb indicates an oceanic climate with warm summers as indicated by the ending b.
-Climates are classified based on specific criteria unique to each climate type.

-As Köppen designed the system based on his experience as a botanist, his main climate groups are based on what types of vegetation grow in a given climate classification region.
+As Köppen designed the system based on his experience as a botanist, his main climate groups represent a classification by vegetation type.
 In addition to identifying climates, the system can be used to analyze ecosystem conditions and identify the main types of vegetation within climates.
-Due to its link with the plant life of a given region, the system is useful in predicting future changes in plant life within that region.
+Due to its association with the plant life of a given region, the system is useful in predicting future changes of plant life within that region.

-The Köppen climate classification system was further modified within the Trewartha climate classification system in the 1966 (revised in 1980).
-The Trewartha system sought to create a more refined middle latitude climate zone, which was one of the criticisms of the Köppen system (the C climate group was too broad).
+The Köppen climate classification system was modified further within the Trewartha climate classification system in 1966 (revised in 1980).
+The Trewartha system sought to create a more refined middle latitude climate zone, which was one of the criticisms of the Köppen system (the climate group C was too general).

 Overview

 The Köppen climate classification scheme divides climates into five main climate groups: A (tropical), B (arid), C (temperate), D (continental), and E (polar).
 The second letter indicates the seasonal precipitation type, while the third letter indicates the level of heat.
-Summers are defined as the 6-month period that is warmer either from April–September and/or October–March while winter is the 6-month period that is cooler.
+Summers are defined as the six-month period that is warmer either from April to September or October to March, while winter is the six-month period that is cooler.